Anthony-Cabaya/Anthony-Cabaya/README.md

 <h2 align="left">About me</h2>
 <div align="center">
-  📚 <strong>Currently learning HTML, CSS, and JavaScript, and diving into React or Next.js for web development, as well as need API, Database, Etc..
-I also want to strengthen my C++ Arduino IDE coding skills and learn C for embedded systems where it is widely applied, while exploring deep learning tools like OpenCV, TensorFlow, and YOLOv8 for computer vision, object detection, and machine learning.
-My goal is to combine microcontroller programming with AI technologies for IoT and automation projects.</strong>
+  📚 <strong>I am a <b>Computer Engineering graduate</b> and passionate about becoming an IoT & Embedded Systems Enthusiast and Junior Software Developer.
+I'm currently learning HTML, CSS, and JavaScript, focusing on React/Next.js for full-stack web development.
+Once I’ve built a solid foundation, I plan to integrate MongoDB for database handling, and I'm currently exploring API design and deployment tools.<br><br> Alongside web development, I’m strengthening my C++ skills in the Arduino IDE and learning C for embedded systems, while exploring OpenCV, TensorFlow, and YOLOv8 for computer vision and AI.
+My goal is to combine microcontroller programming with AI and web technologies for IoT & automation projects.</strong>
 </div>

 <h2 align="left">Languages & Tools I Use</h2>